microsoft/WhatTheHack/066-OpenAIFundamentals/Coach/Solution-03.md

 - `CH-03-B-Chunking.ipynb`
 - `CH-03-C-Embeddings.ipynb`

 Each of the notebooks above are filled with code cells.
 They will run through these cells as they go through the exercises.
-In the Solutions folder, you will see the same notebooks but with the solutions.
+In the `/Solutions` folder, you will see the same notebooks but with the solutions.
 The cells display example outputs of what the students should see.
 Use this as a reference for the answers, although some outputs may vary slightly on the students' side.